tradingview/rest_integrations_docs/source/FAQ.rst

    If you can provide trading volume, just set ``has-no-volume: false`` in the `/symbol_info`_.

 Our trading session opens at 17:00-16:00 CT.
 And we have pre-market at 16:50 CT.
 Should we report about pre-market within the main session?
-   It depends of the bar building.
+   It depends on the bar building.
 We build bars using the ``session-regular`` value.
-For example, we build all the resolutions (5 min, 1 hour, 4 hours etc.) for the session 17:00-16:00 from 17:00, even if ``session-premarket.`` value recieved.
+For example, we build all the resolutions (5 min, 1 hour, 4 hours etc.) for the session 17:00-16:00 from 17:00, even if ``session-premarket`` value recieved.

 How to use fileds ``bar-source``, ``bar-transform``, and ``bar-fillgaps`` to build bars?
    * If you need to build bars from trades, use ``bar-source: trade``.
-If need to build from bids, use ``bar-source: bid``.
+If you need to build from bids, use ``bar-source: bid``.
    * ``bar-transform`` is required to align the bars.
-Its need for cases when open price is always equal to close price of the previous bar.
-If you dont have any alignments, just omit this field.
+It's needed for cases when open price is always equal to close price of the previous bar.
+If you don't have any alignments, just omit this field.
    * ``bar-fillgaps`` generate of degenerate bars in the absence of trades (bars with zero volume and equal :term:`OHLC` values).

 Is `/history`_ requested only for those instruments for which we supply our quotes?
    The `/history`_ is requested for all instruments represented in the symbol field of the `/symbol_info`_.

-Which requests are going to the broker's server from the TradingView server, not from client?
+Which requests are going to the broker’s server from the TradingView server and not from the client?
-   From the TradingView server, requests are sent that are responsible for the data integration: `/authorize`_, `/groups`_, `/symbol_info`_, `/history`_, `/streaming`_.
+   Requests that are responsible for the data integration are sent from the TradingView server:  `/authorize`_, `/groups`_, `/symbol_info`_, `/history`_, `/streaming`_.

 Should we implement the ``countback`` parameter?
 It is marked as optional in the API.
-   Your server should operate both requests.
-The examples of such requests you can see in the :doc:`History <../data/History>` section.
+   Your server should operate both requests: implement both parameters ``from`` and ``to``, as well as ``countback`` and ``to``.
+You can see the examples of such requests in the :doc:`History <../data/History>` section.

 What time intervals you will send in the request to the `/history`_?
-   We need 1-minute intervals only, and at some cases 1-day intervals.
+   We need 1-minute intervals only.
+However, we may need 1-day intervals in some cases.
 We are building interim resolution on our side.

 How often do you request `/history`_ to update your database?
    We send request to the `/history`_ once for the deep history filling.
-Afteward, we update data twice a day.
-We request `/history`_ if we didn't recive data from `/streaming`_ (as a result of provider's server side issues).
+After that, we update the data twice a day.
+We request `/history`_ if we didn’t recive data from `/streaming`_ (as a result of provider’s server side issues).

-What is the expected timestamp precision for the query params ``from`` and ``to``?
+What is the expected timestamp precision for the query parameters ``from`` and ``to``?
    The timestamp should be specified in seconds.

 How do you get prices from the brokers?
 The price can change more than ten times per second for each instrument.
-   Endpoint `/streaming`_ is a permanent connection through which we accept changes in quotes for all instruments.
+   `/streaming`_ endpoint is a permanent connection used to accept changes in quotes for all instruments.

 The symbol id is required for the stream of prices response.
 Can we use ticker format instead. i.e. return ``BTC/USDT`` instead of ``BTCUSDT``?
    Yes, it will be the correct response format for the `/streaming`_.

 Should we send ``StreamingDailyBarResponse``?
-Or it can be calculated from our 1-minute history inteervals and live feed data?
+Or it can be calculated from our 1-minute history intervals and live feed data?
    You do not need to send it.
 If there is ``has-daily: false`` in the `/symbol_info`_, we will skip the daily updates.
-   But, when it is impossible to build a day bar out of minute bars, we need to request it daily.
+   However, when it is impossible to build a day bar out of minute bars, we need to request it daily.

 Is it expected that the query to the `/history`_ should consider trades within the time interval, even for open and close prices?
    We build bar from the `/streaming`_ ticks.
 For verification, we use `streamingHistoryEquality`_ test.

-Should we change the session schedule at the summer/winter time changes?
+Should we change the session schedule during the summer/winter time changes?
-   You shouldn't change the session schedule without TradingView team confirmation.
+   You shouldn’t change the session schedule without TradingView team's confirmation.
 The transition to summer/winter time is carried out automatically following the ``timezone`` parameter in the `/symbol_info`_.

 Should we change the session schedule during the holidays?
-   You shouldn't change the session schedule without TradingView team confirmation.
-We don't consider holidays now.
-   But will add their support in the future.
+   You shouldn’t change the session schedule without TradingView team's confirmation.
+We don’t support holidays parameter at the moment, but we'll add it in the future.

 Is it possible to add breaks during the trading day?
-   There is no such possibility now.
-The trading day is continuous.
+   That's not possible right now, as the trading day is continuous.

 How to set up a minimal price step (min tick size)?
    Minimal tick size is set by ``pricescale`` and ``minmovement`` parameters in the `/symbol_info`_: